heistp/antler/README.md

 #### Features

+- allow reports to run either during or after tests (or both)
 - refactor examples to share common setup
 - move SCE examples into sce-tests repo
 - build examples to a public server and remove from README